 How to Assign a Value to a Word in Google Sheets

 Google Sheets is a powerful tool for organizing and analyzing data.
 One useful feature is the ability to assign numerical values to words.
 This can be helpful for tasks such as scoring responses, categorizing data, or performing calculations based on text.
-(See Also: How To Find Things In Google Sheets)
+(See Also: How To Create A Pyramid Chart In Google Sheets)

 Using the VLOOKUP Function